Museum Campus

 History

-The Spanish Colonial Arts Society will celebrate its 100th anniversary in 2025.
-Here’s a brief history of the Society, from its beginning in 1925 to the public opening of the Museum in 2002.
+Here’s a brief history of SCAS, from its beginning in 1925 to the public opening of its museum in 2002:

 1925